mzeleniy/MIT-futuremakers/README.md

 what did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial? when i ran the first set of code the values did not actually get multiplied out because the tensorflow was lazy in the not interactive environment. i also ran this code through an editor (atom) and then opened it through my terminal, where the values were actually calculated.

-day 8 - today i learned about the structure of neural networks and how they are built. the session was long, but I learned more by rewatching the sessions. code in process
+day 8 - today i learned about the structure of neural networks and how they are built. the session was long, but I learned more by rewatching the sessions.

-day 9 - in process
+day 9 - today I learned more about datasets and implementing them in my code

 day 10 -
 How do you think Machine Learning or AI concepts were utilized in the design of this game?